 Introduced rockets to Europe after centuries of neglect.

-William Congreve was born May 20, 1772 in Kent, England.
+William Congreve was born May 20, 1772, in Kent, England.
 His father, Sir William Congreve, was Commandant of Royal Artillery and Comptroller of the Royal Laboratory of the Woolrich Arsenal, responsible for ensuring the quality of all British military gunpowder.
 William attended Singlewell School in Kent, and in 1788 enrolled in Trinity College, Cambridge, earning a B.A. in 1793, and an M.A. in 1795.
-Afterwards he studied law, then edited a political newspaper.
-Eventually Congreve would devote his life's work to the development of the war rocket, spurred on by a desire to help defend England from invasion by Napolean.
+Afterward he studied law, then edited a political newspaper.
+Eventually, Congreve would devote his life’s work to the development of the war rocket, spurred on by a desire to help defend England from invasion by Napolean.

 Throughout most of the eighteenth century, the French led the world in the production of rockets.
 Most of these were used as fireworks, but some were incendiary and explosive war rockets.
 At the time, military rockets were not regarded as a necessity due to advancements in conventional artillery.
 But, as the nineteenth century dawned, rockets would again be highlighted in battle.